Chlamydia Treatment Online

-Side effects for this treatment can include thrush, nausea, and diarrhea.
+Side effects of this treatment can include thrush, nausea, and diarrhoea.

 The second most common treatment is an antibiotic taken twice daily for seven days.
 Again this should be taken as soon as possible after diagnosis to avoid the complications of the infection.
 Like the first treatment, do not engage in sexual contact for seven days as it will take time for the infection to fully clear.

-Side effects for this treatment can include nausea, increased sensitivity to sunlight, and diarrhea.
+Side effects for this treatment can include nausea, increased sensitivity to sunlight, and diarrhoea.

 95% of antibiotic treatments are effective the first time at clearing the infection if taken correctly.
 The other 5% may fail due to antibiotic resistance however can still be treated with alternative antibiotics if necessary.

 Although chlamydia is a curable infection or reinfection increases your risks of further life-changing complications such as long term pain and infertility.
 Prevention of chlamydia can be achieved through: